ARW4/FPL_Project/README.md

 <img width="1000" alt="Data Pipeline Diagram" src="https://github.com/user-attachments/assets/0c6f0ff0-00e0-47eb-aa64-c0643a3f337a">

 ## Project overview ⚽
 The aim of this project was to create an end to end data pipeline solution.
 This idea was born out of working for a client that was thinking about how it could use Google Cloud Platform (GCP) to create a fully automated data pipeline.
 Prior to this project I had not extensively used GCP and hence this project was to better my understanding of its ability.
 I am pleased that I was able to create the Pieplien and have documented the process below.
-There are a few outcomes from this project:
+There are a few outcomes from this project:<br>
 <br>1 - A dashboard that you can view [here](https://public.tableau.com/app/profile/alexrwood/viz/FPLDashboard_17254712584930/FPL-Standings).
 <br>2 - I was able to continue developping on my ability using R and R Studio.
 <br>3 - I learnt how to use Github Actions and Secrets